Zones of Contention

 [Image by Adam E. Anderson]

 Zones of contention, borders, and transboundary parks have continued to be an interest of mine.
+Recent rising tensions and legislature in regard to the US/Mexican border and illegal immigration render this particular zone a terribly awesome area of conflict.

 During the initial constructed perspective process, the narrative of the place began to develop.
 I saw “new and improved” additions being made to pre-existing wall structures.
 “Immigration Sectors” were added to cantilevering platforms and “Great Towers of Future Energy Harvesting” replaced the cantilever all together in some sections.